felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ## Special Ref Codes and Other Options

-This section allows you to customise several miscellaneous options: // JW
+This section allows you to customise several miscellaneous options:

 - The service type ref code associated to Uber Eats orders.
 - The payment type and ref code associated with Uber Eats orders.
-- The ref code used when a customer includes disposable items in an order. //JW
+- The ref code used when a customer includes disposable items in an order.

+Special ref codes associated with Uber Eats might be required by your EPOS for service type and payment.
+Refer to your connected EPOS documentation on the HubRise website to verify.

+**Disposable items** is an option that clients can tick in the Uber Eats basket on checkout.
+Not all restaurants include this option in their basket but if they do, they need to include the ref code.

 ## Saving the Configuration

-Once you are happy with the configuration of the Uber Eats Bridge, click **Save** at the top of the page to continue to the main page. // JW
+Once you are happy with the configuration of the Uber Eats Bridge, click **Save** at the top of the page to go back to the Operations page.

 ## Resetting the Configuration

-You can always restore the Configuration page to its default values and change the Uber Eats store ID associated with your HubRise location by clicking on **Reset the configuration** at the bottom of the page. // JW
+You can always restore the Configuration page to its default values and change the Uber Eats store ID associated with your HubRise location by clicking on **Reset the configuration** at the bottom of the page.